-^{}The recommendations presented herein represent the concensus of the task group members, arrived at in the May 18-19 meeting, and further detailed by the chairman following the guidance of the group.
-Two provisos were adopted by the group: 1. that it be made clear that not every participant supports every recommendation (i.e., unanimity was not required), and 2. the organizations represented in the task group may present their formal recommendations separately, in Appendix B.
+\The recommendations presented herein represent the consensus of the task group members, arrived at in the May 18-19 meeting, and further detailed by the chairperson following the guidance of the group.
+Two provisos were adopted by the group: (1) that it be made clear that not every participant supports every recommendation (i.e., unanimity was not required), and (2) the organizations represented in the task group may present their formal recommendations separately, in Appendix B.